-As a responsible employer, Crédit Agricole CIB promotes a wide range of social benefits that contribute to the well being of its staff while supporting them through the uncertainties of life wherever they are located geographically.
+As a responsible employer, committed to the well-being of its employees, Crédit Agricole CIB promotes a wide range of social benefits around the world.
 The Bank pays special attention to the fact that these social benefits fit within a framework that is:

-- Ethical, reflecting the Group's values, - Attractive and reasonable regarding local practice in the banking sector, - Adapted to the population it is addressing.
+- Ethical, reflecting the Group's values,

+- Attractive and reasonable regarding local practice in the banking sector, - Adapted to the population it is addressing.

 In many countries healthcare is made easy through programmes partly financed by the Bank.
+In 2020, health was at the heart of the challenges, which is reflected in particular by the evolution of the services offered by local health insurance in Hong Kong and Singapore, the strengthening of the annual health check-up in Korea or even the donations to NGO to fight Covid-19 in India.
 Ensuring family protection in case of death or work interruption is also an important issue for Crédit Agricole CIB.
 The Bank completely finances these schemes for its staff throughout the world.